univention/univention-corporate-server/doc/manual/user-management/user-lockout.rst

      $ samba-tool domain passwordsettings show

-* To specify how often a user can attempt to log in with an incorrect password before the account is locked:
+* To specify how often a user can attempt to sign in with an incorrect password before the account is locked:

   .. code-block::